anurag-yv/ElevateTrack/Task 1/README.md

-# Simple Responsive Landing Page

-This is a basic landing page built with HTML and CSS as per the Web Development Internship Task 1.
+🌟 SIMPLE RESPONSIVE LANDING PAGE 🌟

+🚀 Project Overview
+Welcome to my Simple Responsive Landing Page!
+Built as part of the Web Development Internship Task 1, this project showcases a clean and stylish landing page crafted with HTML and CSS.
+It’s designed to grab attention and adapt seamlessly to all screen sizes!
-## Features
+🎨 Features

-- Header with logo and navigation links.
+✨ Header: Features a logo and smooth navigation links.
-- Hero section with heading, paragraph, and CTA button.
+🌟 Hero Section: Highlights a bold heading, engaging paragraph, and a vibrant CTA button.
-- Footer with social links.
+❤️ Footer: Includes clickable social links for connection.
-- Responsive design using Flexbox and media queries (navigation collapses on small screens).
+📱 Responsive Design: Uses Flexbox and media queries to collapse navigation on small screens.

-## Tools Used
+🛠️ Tools Used

-- VS Code
-- Chrome Browser
+VS Code: For coding and development.
+Chrome Browser: For testing and previewing.

-## How to Run
+🎬 How to Run

-1. Open `index.html` in a web browser.
+Open the index.html file in a web browser.
-2. Resize the window to test responsiveness.
+Resize the window to experience the responsive magic! 🌈

+💡 Challenges Faced

+Mastered Flexbox for a fluid layout.
+Fine-tuned media queries for perfect responsiveness across devices.